zaedaamrin/e-motion-cornell/design/design-journey.md

 E.Motion has gone through an inconsistent branding throughout the years.
 Started off with light pink and light blue theme.
 Then, was during white, red and blue colors (Korean colors).
 Did whatever afterwards.
 This semester there was no consistent theming or branding.
 Color scheme: reds and blues and whites.
 Reflect the flag of Korea.
 Pastels can be used.

 What are your three favorite competitors or dance groups?
 Not familiar with other dance groups at Cornell.
 Person interviewed is behind the scenes and makes infographics and posts them.
 Not too knowledgeable.
-They say they like "BreakFrees" recent promotion, interesting concept.
+They say they like BreakFree's recent promotion, interesting concept.
 Very down-to-earth.
 Aesthetic is very different from E.Motion but they have a similar vibe that they want to give off.

 Cornell Creatives: Design lead for Cornell Creatives.
 Likes their website because it does all the things they mentioned before.
 How the products are performed.
 Who's on the team.
 Doing the basics of what a website should encapsulate.